awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 ## Export and configure the client configuration file<a name="cvpn-working-endpoint-export"></a>

 The Client VPN endpoint configuration file is the file that clients \(users\) use to establish a VPN connection with the Client VPN endpoint\.
 You must download \(export\) this file and distribute it to all clients who need access to the VPN\.
+Alternatively, if you've enabled the self\-service portal for your Client VPN endpoint, clients can log into the portal and download the configuration file themselves\.
+For more information, see [Access the self\-service portal](#cvpn-self-service-portal)\.

 If your Client VPN endpoint uses mutual authentication, you must [add the client certificate and the client private key to the \.ovpn configuration file](#add-config-file-cert-key) that you download\.
 After you add the information, clients can import the \.ovpn file into the OpenVPN client software\.